openservicemesh/osm/README.md

 ## Getting Started

 Below are quick getting started instructions.
-For a more detailed example usage guide and demo walkthrough, see [this document](/docs/example/README.md).
+For a more detailed example usage guide and demo walkthrough, see the [OSM Example Usage Guide](/docs/example/README.md).

 ### Prerequisites
 - Kubernetes cluster running Kubernetes v1.15.0 or greater